rancher/rancher.github.io/rancher/v2.0/en/quick-start-guide/index.md

 ### Deploying on Canonical Kubernetes

-It is possible to use Rancher to controler Canonical Kubernetes (cdk) clusters running on Ubuntu.
+It is possible to use Rancher to control Canonical Kubernetes (cdk) clusters running on Ubuntu.
 A full set of instructions has been provided by Canonical for doing this [https://github.com/CalvinHartwell/canonical-kubernetes-rancher.git](https://github.com/CalvinHartwell/canonical-kubernetes-rancher.git).